Core concepts

 Safety checks

 Two of the Anchor account types, AccountInfo and UncheckedAccount do not implement any checks on the account being passed.
-Anchor implements safety checks that encourage additional documentation describing why additional checks are not necesssary.
+Anchor implements safety checks that encourage additional documentation describing why additional checks are not necessary.

-Attempting to build a program containing the following excerpt with anchor build:
+Attempting to build a program containing the following excerpt with anchor build

 #[derive(Accounts)]